-* The Tu-144 got off to a terrible start, the second Tu-144C preproduction machine breaking up in midair during a demonstration at the Paris Air Show on 9 June 1973 and the debris falling into the village of Goussainville.
-All six crew in the aircraft and eight French citizens on the ground were killed, 15 houses were destroyed, and 60 people were injured.
+* The Tu-144 got off to a terrible start, the second Tu-144C preproduction machine breaking up in midair during a demonstration at the Paris Air Show on 9 June 1973, the debris falling into the village of Goussainville.
+All six crew in the aircraft, plus eight French citizens on the ground, were killed; 15 houses were destroyed and 60 people injured.
 Since the initial reaction of the crowd watching the accident was that hundreds of people were likely to have been killed, there was some small relief that the casualties were relatively light.
 The entire ghastly accident was captured on film.

 This scenario remains speculation.
-Other scenarios suggest that Kozlov was trying too hard to outperform the Concorde and took the machine out of its envelope.
+Other scenarios suggest that Kozlov was trying too hard to outperform the Concorde, and took the machine out of its envelope.
 After a year's investigation, the French and Soviet governments issued a brief statement saying that the cause of the accident could not be determined.
-Some suspect a cover-up, but it is impossible to make a credible judgement given the muddy trail, particularly since the people who could have told exactly what had happened weren't among the living any more.
+Some suspect a cover-up, but it is impossible to make a credible judgement given the muddy trail -- the people who could have explained exactly what had happened weren't among the living any more.

 * The Tu-144 resembled the Concorde, sometimes being called the "Concordski", and there were accusations that it was a copy.
 Many Western observers pointed out that there were also similarities between the Concorde and American SST proposals, and there was no reason to believe the resemblances between the Concorde and the Tu-144 were much more than a matter of the normal influence of published design concepts on organizations -- as well as "convergent evolution", or the simple fact that two machines designed separately to do the same task may out of simple necessity look alike.

-In 1964, French counterintelligence got wise to this game and sent out an alert to relevant organizations to beware of snoops and to be careful about releases of information.
-They began to keep tabs on Sergei Pavlov, the head of the Paris office of Aeroflot, whose official job gave him legitimate reasons for obtaining information from the French aviation industry and put him in an excellent position to spy on the Concorde effort.
+In 1964, French counterintelligence got wise to the game, sending out an alert to relevant organizations to watch out for snoops and to be careful about releases of information.
+The French began to keep tabs on Sergei Pavlov, the head of the Paris office of Aeroflot, whose official job gave him legitimate reasons for obtaining information from the French aviation industry, and put him in an excellent position to spy on the Concorde effort.
 Pavlov was not aware that French counterintelligence was on to him, and so the French fed him misinformation to send Soviet research efforts down dead ends.
 Eventually, on 1 February 1965, the French arrested him while he was going to a lunch date with a contact, and found that he had plans for the Concorde's landing gear in his briefcase.
 Pavlov was thrown out of the country.

 * Although the Soviets did obtain considerable useful intelligence on the Concorde, they were traditionally willing to use their own ideas or stolen ideas on the basis of which seemed the best.
 They could make good use of fundamental research obtained from the Concorde program to avoid dead ends and get a leg up, and they could leverage designs of Concorde subsystems to cut the time needed to build subsystems for the Tu-144.